-Professor R Simangaliso Kumalo is an Associate Professor of Religion and Governance at the University of KwaZulu-Natal Pietermaritzburg.
-He is the Director of the Institute for Religion, Governance and the Environment in Southern Africa.
+Professor R Simangaliso Kumalo is Dean of the School of Religion, Philosophy and Classics at the University of KwaZulu-Natal Pietermaritzburg.
+He is the Director of the Centre for Constructive Theology in Southern Africa.
 He is also the Co-founding Editor of the Critical Investigation on Humanitarian AID in Africa (CIHA).
 He is also the immediate past-President of the Seth Mokitimi Methodist Seminary in Pietermaritzburg, South Africa (2016-2018).

 His research focus is on Religion and Governance, Religion and the Environment, Church and Politics and Public Theology and the Social History of Methodism in Southern Africa.
-He has written four books and over 50 chapters in books and academic journals.
+He has written six books and over 60 chapters in books and academic journals.

 Publications